argumentcomputer/zk-light-clients/aptos/README.md

 The benchmarks for our various programs are located in the `light-client` crate folder.

+They are organized in the following way:

+- Each benchmark is located in the `benches` folder, and has a standalone binary crate dedicated to the execution of its related program.
+- The different benchmarks available from their respective crates can be invoked from our single entrypoint `executive.rs` file.

-Currently, the following benchmarks are available:
+The following benchmarks are available:

-- `e2e_prod`: Benchmark that will run a proof generation for the programs contained in `programs/ratchet/src/main.rs` and `programs/merkle/src/main.rs`.
+- `e2e`: Benchmark that will run a proof generation for the programs contained in `programs/ratchet/src/main.rs` and `programs/merkle/src/main.rs`.
 The goal here is to test the complete flow for our light client and get cycle count and proving time for it.
-- `ratchet_prod`: Benchmark that will run a proof generation for the program contained in `programs/ratchet/src/main.rs`.
+- `ratchet`: Benchmark that will run a proof generation for the program contained in `programs/ratchet/src/main.rs`.
 This program will execute a hash for the received `ValidatorVerifier` to ensure that the signature is from the previous validator set, execute a `TrustedState::verify_and_ratchet_inner` and finally generate the hash for the verified `ValidatorVerifier`.
-- `sig_prod`: Benchmark that will run a proof generation for the program contained in `programs/signature-verification/src/main.rs`.
+- `sig: Benchmark that will run a proof generation for the program contained in `programs/signature-verification/src/main.rs`.
 This program mainly executes an aggregated signature verification for an aggregated signature and a set of public keys.
-- `bytes_base`: Benchmark that will run a proof generation for the program contained in `programs/bytes/src/main.rs`.
+- `bytes`: Benchmark that will run a proof generation for the program contained in `programs/bytes/src/main.rs`.
 It is meant to assess the cost of serializing and deserializing data structures of interest to us.
-- `merkle_base`: Benchmark that will run a proof generation for the program contained in `programs/merkle/src/main.rs`.
+- `merkle`: Benchmark that will run a proof generation for the program contained in `programs/merkle/src/main.rs`.
 It is meant to assess the cost of verifying a Merkle proof for a given leaf and a given root.

-The benchmark that is the closest to a production scenario is `e2e_prod`.
+The benchmark that is the closest to a production scenario is `e2e`.
 Most of the other benchmarks are more specific and are meant to assess the cost of specific operations.